jakeoung/ShapeFromProjections/README.md

 To run the code, go to `run` folder and type:

 ```
-python ours.py -data 2starA -wedge 0 -wflat 0
+python ours.py -data 2starA
 ```

-where we set the regularization parameter for edge and flatting as 0.
-The default regularization parameter for Laplacian term is 10.0.
+where we run 2starA data.
 You can see available data files in `data` folder.
 You just need to input the directory name after `-data`.
 You can see all the parameters by typing `python ours.py --help`.
 For example, if you want to impose Gaussian noise with relative level 0.3, then run `python ours.py -data 2spotA -eta 0.3`.

 If you want to refine the mesh, as explained in the paper, you can run:

 ```
-python ours.py -data 2bob02A -niter0 60
+python ours.py -data 2bob02A -niter0 -60
 ```

 then, the method will refine the mesh at iteration 60, 120, 180.
 After finished, the results will be saved on `result` folder, including estimated projections, residuals and mesh files.